mattermost/docs/source/developer/fx-guidelines.rst

 Markdown Rendering
 ---------------------

-Markdown rendering in Mattermost is designed to be a fast, obvious, forgiving formatting standard for a messaging application.
+Markdown rendering in Mattermost is designed to be a fast, obvious and forgiving formatting standard for a messaging application.
 To achieve this goal, it has variations from markdown in GitHub (the most wildly used implementation), including:

 - Bullets directly below a line of text render as a bullet, not as a continued line of text
 - {Other variations to be concisely listed here, one line each}

 While we intend to eventually document all the variations from GitHub markdown, until that is complete we consider any variation in rendering from the current release of Mattermost to be a regression that should either be fixed prior to the next release, or documented here.

-Currently the `/test tool <https://github.com/mattermost/mattermost-server/tree/master/tests>`_ can be used for testing Mattermost markdown versus GitHub markdown, and we have `a ticket to update the tests for Mattermost markdown specifically <https://mattermost.atlassian.net/browse/PLT-5648>`_.
+Currently the `/test tool <https://github.com/mattermost/mattermost-server/tree/master/tests>`_ can be used for testing Mattermost markdown versus GitHub markdown.

 -----

 Organization: Reduce Obvious Steps
 ----------------------------------

-If the action users need to perform is obvious, we should make conscious decisions to reduce some of the steps involved in that process.
+If the action a user need to perform is obvious, we should make conscious decisions to reduce some of the steps involved in that process.

     **Example 1:**
         Clicking on the search icon on mobile should focus the search bar when it slides in.